 Each Regional Touring: Block-Booked Tour applicant is required to submit online the following:

 - Proof of government status (if applicable)

 - Letter of intent or contract between the artist and the presenting organization stating the services (including the educational component), date(s) and fee (signed by both parties)

 - Other support material (e.g., reviews, letters of support, or brochure) directly related to the application may be submitted.
 Do not include audio, video, or other electronic samples.
 Supplemental document should not exceed five (5) pages, unless the document is a publication.

-- Readiness plan
+- Readiness plan (required for eligibility)

 In addition, the lead presenter is required to submit the following: